 The official word for someone who loves cheese is a turophile.
 This word got its start back in the 1930s and never really caught on—saying 'cheese lover' might just be easier.
 Wondering where the word comes from?
 The origin story for turophile can be traced to the Greek word for cheese, tyros, and the English ending -phile, for lover.

 What is an Affineur?

 Affi-what?
 An affineur is someone who manages the aging process for cheese.
-Cheese aging is enormously important step to ensure proper flavor and texture in many of your favorite varieties of cheese, like aged cheddar.
-Dream job anyone?
+Cheese aging is an enormously important step to ensure proper flavor and texture in many of your favorite varieties of cheese, like aged cheddar.
+Dream job, anyone?

 What do you call someone who makes cheese?

 Simply: a cheesemaker.
 Or if you’re trying to impress someone, you could go with the French word, fromager.